chrisglein/chrisglein.github.io/heist/rules.md

 The resource deck may run out of cards and you need to draw a card.
 When this happens, shuffle the discard pile into a new face-down resource deck.

 # END GAME & SCORING
-- Check your Secret to see if you met the conditions.
-Empty the bag onto the table, as many Secrets care about the contents of the bag at the end of the game.
-If you have met the conditions of your Secret you add that card to your score pile.
 - Tally the points on all cards in your score pile.
 - If a <span class="job">Job</span> was completed each player who completed at least 1 <span class="obstacle">Obstacle</span> from that <span class="job">Job</span> scores 1 point.
 - For each of the 3 skills, the player with the highest value for that skill is awarded 3 points.
 If there is a tie, all tied players receive the 3 points.
 - The player with te most scored <span class="assist">Assist</span> cards is awarded 3 points.
 If there is a tie, all tied players receive the 3 points.

 The player with the most points is the winner.
-If there is a tie the player with the most scored <span class="obstacle">Obstacle</span> cards is the winner.
+If there is a tie the player with the most scored <span class="assist">Assist</span> cards is the winner.
 If there’s still a tie the players share the victory.